True or false?

 This difference is why the average ice cream parlor pays less for its small business insurance than a roofing company.

-Small business insurance Montreal – How we calculate your premium
+- How we calculate your business insurance cost

 In a nutshell, there are four main factors used to calculate your small business insurance quote: